Kitware/CMake/Help/command/source_group.rst

 The group is scoped in the directory where the command is called, and applies to sources in targets created in that directory.

-If the file is part of a file set, search for a group which explicitly lists this file set.
-If no group has been found or the file is not part of a file set, search for a group which explicitly lists the file.

 If the file set or the source file matches multiple groups, the *last* group that explicitly lists the file set with ``FILE_SETS`` or the file with ``FILES`` will be favored, if any.

+To determine the group of a source file, the algorithm used is as follows:

+1. The file is part of a file set:

+  a.
+Use the :prop_fs:`SOURCE_GROUP` file set property if any.
+  b.
+Search for the *last* group which explicitly lists this file set.

+2. The file is not part of a file set or no group was defined for this file
+   set:

+  a.
+Use the :prop_sf:`SOURCE_GROUP` source property if any.
+  b.
+Search for the *last* group which explicitly lists this source file.

-If no group explicitly lists the file set or the file, the *last* group whose regular expression matches the file will be favored.
+3. If no group explicitly lists the file set or the file, the *last* group whose regular expression matches the file will be favored.

 The ``<group>`` and ``<prefix>`` arguments may contain forward slashes or backslashes to specify subgroups.
 Backslashes need to be escaped